 Recent studies highlighted the importance of digitization of museum specimens to overcome the accessibility barriers to primary-type material.
-Despite recognizing the importance of those initiatives, with very successful examples in herbarium collections we recognize some problems when relying solely on this strategy to solve the accessibility problem to NBT material.
-Not all specimens can be easily digitized.
-Fishes are a good example of how challenging the digitization of specimens can be since it requires high-quality and detailed images of anatomical structures in order to reach unambiguous species identification.
-Important diagnostic characters, such as internal structures like bones and swinbladders, cannot be captured in digitized images unless in high-quality 3D images generated by, for example, CT scans.
-Additionally, it is possible that the digitization of natural collections replicates the inequality and the inaccessibility of data created by a colonial past that shaped these collections.
-Finally, some successful and comprehensive examples of projects that aim to provide high-quality 3D digitalization images, like oVert, do not prioritize NBT specimens because they are not easily accessible or because important characteristics are damaged.
+Despite the importance of those initiatives, with very successful examples in herbarium collections(33), not all specimens can be easily digitized(3).
+Fishes are a good example of how challenging the digitization of specimens can be since it requires high-quality and detailed images of anatomical structures in order to reach unambiguous species identification(34).
+Important diagnostic characters, such as internal structures like bones and swim bladders, cannot be captured in digitized images without high-quality 3D images.
+Additionally, the digitization of natural collections may replicate the inequality and the inaccessibility of data created by a colonial past that shaped these collections(35).

 The ideal scenario would involve returning representative NBT to the NHBC of the countries where they were collected.
-However, this requires lengthy bilateral negotiations, even when the material was illegally taken.
-Repatriation often demands more than legal evidence; public pressure is also necessary.
+However, this requires lengthy bilateral negotiations, even when the material was illegally taken(6).
+Repatriation often demands more than legal evidence; public pressure is also necessary(36).
 Moreover, recipient collections must have the infrastructure to maintain the biological material long-term, which may be lacking in some Global South countries.
-We propose a better division of labor and costs associated with a global goal of describing and protecting biodiversity.
-This approach would prevent delays in improving biodiversity knowledge and its benefits.
-An alternative would be to facilitate the accessibility of NBT by covering the costs for researchers from the countries of origin to visit NBT housed in foreign collections.
-Multilateral organizations, like the Convention on Biological Diversity, could promote research groups to get funding that would allow researchers working on taxonomic research to visit specimens housed in different museums.
-We suggest that programs for visiting research explicitly incorporate aspects of the origin of the material and of the researchers in their evaluations, given preference for researchers working in research institutes in countries where the material was sampled.
+We propose a better division of labor and costs associated with a global goal of describing and protecting biodiversity(27, 37).
+This approach would prevent delays in improving biodiversity knowledge and its benefits(38).
+An alternative would be to facilitate the accessibility of NBT by GN funding agencies covering the costs for researchers from the countries of origin to visit NBT housed in foreign collections(37).